-What is an effective meeting?
+What makes an effective meeting?

 It’s important to distinguish between effective and efficient.

 An efficient meeting starts promptly, stays on track due to good time management, includes as few people as possible, and achieves the stated objective.

 An effective meeting brings a thoughtfully selected group of people together for a specific purpose, provides a forum for open discussion, and delivers a tangible result: a decision, a plan, a list of great ideas to pursue, a shared understanding of the work ahead.
-Not only that, but the result is then shared with others whose work may be affected.
+Not only that but the result is then shared with others whose work may be affected.

-Effective meetings have a clear purpose
+Successful meetings have a clear purpose

-Determine whether you really need a meeting
+First, determine whether you really need a meeting

-Craft and share an agenda
+Last, craft and share an agenda

 Your meeting agenda might have just one item.
 That’s fine!
-The point is to have an agenda that speaks to the result you want – e.g., “Brainstorm 10 or more ways we could reduce customer churn 10% by the end of the year”.
+The point is to have an agenda that speaks to the result you want – e.g., “Brainstorm 10 or more ways we could reduce customer churn 10% by the end of the year.”
 If you can’t describe what you’ll be doing in actionable, results-oriented terms, that’s a sign holding the meeting would be a waste of time.

-✅ Tip: Include a 5-minute agenda item at the end to capture any open questions or follow-up tasks and assign owners for them.
+Include a 5-minute agenda item at the end to capture any open questions or follow-up tasks and assign owners for them.
 Don’t skip this!
 Better to cut a discussion short than to leave loose ends dangling.

 Effective meetings keep attendees engaged